Quite a show: Zags stay undefeated with 85-66 win over USC

 They walked into the locker room at halftime ahead by 19 and with a big fat zero in the turnover column – a gold-standard stat for a team that thrives on offensive efficiency.

-The last 20 minutes were extended garbage time — plenty of time for Timme to wax his handlebar mustache and for the Bulldogs to pad the stats.
+The last 20 minutes were extended garbage time — plenty of time for the Bulldogs to pad the stats.

 They are a statistician’s dream – a team that came in No. 1 scoring (91.8), that has won 29 of its 30 games by double digits, and that wasn’t going to be slowed by the Brothers Mobley – Isaiah and Evan – who roam the middle for one of the country’s tallest teams (Average height, 6-7).